Live Group Training Programme via Zoom

 Collaborate Meaningfully on a Shared Project

-Within the parameters of WiN’s vision and aims, you will pinpoint a focus and organise as a small team of 5-7 participants to deliver an initiative related to collaborative organising and conscious group work.
-You will be supported by a trainer.
+Within the parameters of WiN’s vision and aims, you will pinpoint a focus and organise as a small team of about six participants to deliver an initiative related to collaborative organising and conscious group work.
+You will be supported by a trainer, who will facilitate small parts of these sessions (Modelling).

 There will be clear aims and processes to guide us.
 There will be short teaching sessions, both formal and on the go.
 We won’t have all the answers as we each remain open to new learnings.